 - Lastly, it is advisable to get some sort of Car Insurance if you do decide to drive.
-Rego does only cover your vehicle for third party.
+Rego does only cover your vehicle for the third party.
 It doesn’t cover any other costs like repair, to your own vehicle.
-Youi give good full comprehensive insurance.

 If you are thinking about getting sponsored in Australia.
 Then our guide to getting sponsored covers a lot of information that you need to know.